-We have a comprehensive referral system designed for the police, IDVAs, support agencies and housing associations that has been established since 2002, this makes NCDV the first port of call for advice from these organisations.
-In fact in 2015 our referral process won the Law Society Excellent Award for client service.
+We have a comprehensive referral system designed for the police, IDVAs, support agencies and housing associations that have been established since 2002, this makes NCDV the first port of call for advice from these organisations.
+In fact, in 2015 our referral process won the Law Society Excellent Award for client service.

 As well as the usual contact routes for victims we have on online referral process REFERDIRECT.org.uk and app which we have been awarded winner of the Mobile Innovations award for best user experience.

 Our process serving procedure is undoubtedly the best in the country, we target to serve 85% of orders within 24 hours and often we surpass this.
-We also run a nationwide database called ASSIST www.assist.uk.net, this is an online injunction storage system updated in real time by the process servers which has been especially created for the police.
-The police are overwhelmed and under resourced, ASSIST is a central database that allows retrieval of the documents allowing the police to react instantly to reported breaches of orders.
-Prior to this it would take days to retrieve these orders leaving the victim vulnerable and the police unable to help.
+We also run a nationwide database called ASSIST www.assist.uk.net, this is an online injunction storage system updated in real time by the process servers which has been specially created for the police.
+The police are overwhelmed and under-resourced, ASSIST is a central database that allows retrieval of the documents allowing the police to react instantly to reported breaches of orders.
+Prior to this, it would take days to retrieve these orders leaving the victim vulnerable and the police unable to help.

-In 2013 Dr Steve Conner was honored with an OBE for his services to Domestic Violence, we are committed to help victims obtain the legal recourse they are entitled to irrespective of their financial circumstances.
+In 2013 Dr Steve Conner was honoured with an OBE for his services to Domestic Violence, we are committed to helping victims obtain the legal recourse they are entitled to irrespective of their financial circumstances.
 During 2016 we helped over 1000 victims obtain protective injunctions that could not afford a solicitor or did not qualify for legal aid.

 There is no barrier to entry onto our panel all we ask is that your firm is able to provide a fast, efficient and compassionate service to our clients.
 If your law firm would like to be included on our panel please email firstname.lastname@example.org for more information.